 Assessment, in my view, is best regarded as helping YOU to tell your story.
 Change may not be possible until that story starts to be told.

-The Framework – as adapted and summarised here – and well worth a more detailed examination – questions assessment in the traditional form, and seek to cast light on what you understand about your current circumstances.
-Most importantly, it is an approach that invites you to start formulating a way forward, rather than waiting to be ‘told’!
+The Framework – as adapted and summarised here – is well worth a more detailed examination.
+It questions assessment in its traditional form, and modern practice.
+It casts light on what you understand about your current circumstances.
+Most importantly, it is an approach that invites you to start formulating your way forward, rather than waiting to be ‘told’!

 Ways to return to the main web site: